g3n1us/datatidy/README.md

 # datatidy
-Get data from Google Sheets other sources, and return standardized, structured, tidy data
+Get data from Google Sheets and other sources, and return standardized, structured, tidy data

 ## Usage